-Gazelle offered me $370 for an iPhone 8 Plus with 256 GB and Verizon as the carrier.
+Gazelle offered me $359 for an unlocked iPhone X with 256 GB.

 EcoATM is owned by the same parent company as Gazelle.
 Instead of sending your phone through the mail and waiting for a check, as with Gazelle, you can take it to an EcoATM kiosk and drop it off for instant cash.
 You can plug in the details about your phone online to get an estimate of its value.
-You'll get a little less than if you take the time to mail it to Gazelle, but you'll get the money the moment you drop your phone off at the kiosk.
+You'll get less than if you take the time to mail it to Gazelle, but you'll get the money the moment you drop your phone off at the kiosk.

-EcoATM offered me $310 for an iPhone 8 Plus with 256 GB and Verizon as the carrier.
+EcoATM offered me $275 for an unlocked iPhone X with 256 GB, the lowest of all the vendors.

 Opt for Trademore if you want to sell your phone on the spot.
 You'll be given an estimated price, and then Trademore will send you pre-paid packaging to ship your smartphone to its warehouse.
 If the phone lives up to your description, you'll get the full amount; otherwise, as with Gazelle, you'll be offered less.
 You can either choose to accept a range before you send in your phone, or specify that you'll only accept the original offer.
 Payment is via a virtual Mastercard gift card or through PayPal.

-Trademore offered me $478 for an iPhone 8 Plus with 256 GB and Verizon as the carrier.
+Trademore offered me $440 for an iPhone X with 256 GB in perfect condition with Verizon as the carrier.
 (Pricing on unlocked versions wasn't available for direct comparisons to the other sites.)

 At BuyBackWorld, the process is similar to the other companies that buy used phones.
 You plug in your phone's description online, and you're given an estimated value for the device.
 With BuyBackWorld, you can opt to take one of two payments—a regularly processed payment, or a quicker payment that is less, but will arrive sooner.
 The quick payment will be sent the next business day after the company receives your used phone, as opposed to up to a week of processing for the regular method.
 You can receive payment via check, direct deposit, PayPal, a prepaid debit card, or as a BuyBackWorld store credit.
 The store credit provides a 5% bonus to your payment.